Arkavathi River

-The Arkavati is an important mountain river in Karnataka, India, originating at Nandi Hills of Chikkaballapura district.
+The Arkavathi is an important mountain river in Karnataka, India, originating at Nandi Hills of Chikkaballapura district.
 It is a tributary of the Kaveri, which it joins at 34 km south of Kanakapura, Ramanagara District called Sangama in Kannada, after flowing through Ramanagara and Kanakapura.

 The river drains into the Chikkarayappanahalli Lake near Kanivenarayanapura.
 Kumudavathi and Vrishabhavathi rivers are tributaries to this river.
 It forms Chunchi falls near Haroshivanahalli.
-It joins Cauvery river as a tributary near Mekedatu.
+It joins Kavery river as a tributary near Mekedatu.

 Course

 The river originates in the Nandi Hills in the Chikkaballapura district and flows through Ramanagara and Kanakapura before it eventually drains into the Chikkarayappanahalli Lake near Kanivenarayanapura.
-The Arkavati joins the Kaveri river around 34 km south of Kanakapura in the Ramanagara District.
+Stretchinig 53 km from Nandi Hills to TG halli, the Arkavati joins the Kaveri river around 34 km south of Kanakapura in the Ramanagara District.
 The river has three tributaries; Kumudavathi River, Suvarnamukhi River, and Vrishabhavathi River.